astrodbtoolkit/AstrodbKit/docs/index.rst

 It is important that `sa.MetaData()` be used in the `sa.Table()` call as you don't want to modify the metadata of the actual database.
-If you don't do this and instead use `db.metadata`, you may end up with errors in other parts of AstrodbKit2 functionality as the view will be treated as a physical table.
+If you don't do this and instead use `db.metadata`, you may end up with errors in other parts of AstrodbKit functionality as the view will be treated as a physical table.

 Modifying Data